I love pictures – especially pictures of my family.

 Too many tears.

 I just couldn’t deal with documenting the year we lost Davey.
 I thought about skipping 2016 and going on to 2017 but that was impossible.
-There was no way I could skip 2016 – our world had totally changed, we had experienced the worst and we had all moved to a different place.
+There was no way I could skip 2016 – our world had totally changed, we had experienced the worst and our lives had become unrecognizable from what they were the year before.
 A 2017 yearbook wouldn’t make any sense without a 2016 book.

 So each time I sat down to work on the 2016 book, I would end up staring at the dedication page with tears rolling down my face.
 Then I would quit and close my computer.
 I did this every 3 to 4 months….

-I opened up my computer a couple of weeks ago to log in and see if I could get past the first page of our family yearbook for 2016.
-And, somehow, this time, it felt very right to be documenting my family’s extremely tough journey through that year.
-I treasured the pictures and memories of the days before May 18th.
+After 3 years of trying and failing, I opened up my computer in 2019 to see if I could get past Davey’s dedication page in our family yearbook for 2016 and, somehow, suddenly, it felt very right to be documenting my family’s extremely tough journey through that year.
+I treasured the pictures and memories of the days before May 18th, 2016.
 I loved fitting the pictures on the pages – remembering special moments of Davey’s last months.

 And the pictures we took after May 18th actually filled some gaps in my memory caused by the fog of grief and the swirling in my head.
-They are important memories of how we struggled together to find a new normal.
+They are important memories of how we struggled and loved each other through the pain.

-I realized that I have turned a corner on this road of loss.
-My memories have now become more precious than painful.
+I realized that I had turned a corner on this road of loss.
+With God walking closely beside me, my memories had now become more precious than painful.

 Miss you, Davey.